StephSutherly/flutter-portfolio/README.md

 #### WORK IN PROGRESS
 This application will be developed in iterations to showcase my flutter experience and progress.
+In addition to these iterations, I am also working through Flutter tutorials and I will include them in this repo as I progress

-Please checkout/review the feature branch: feature/about-me
+**Please checkout/review the feature branch: feature/about-me**

 ## Iteration 1 About (CURRENT):
 Simple static app to demonstrate basic scaffold, layout, routing and tests.